Scrapy Playwright: A Powerful Web Scraping and Automation Tool

 Final remarks on Scrapy Playwright

 When I’m doing dynamic web scraping at scale, Scrapy Playwright is worth it only when I treat Playwright as a scalpel: render just the hard pages, wait for deterministic selectors, and close pages/contexts like my crawl depends on it—because it does.
-If the target data comes from an API call, I still prefer hitting the API directly and keeping Scrapy Playwright as a fallback for truly browser-only flows.
+If the target data comes from an API call, I still prefer to hit the API directly and keep Scrapy Playwright as a fallback for truly browser-only flows.

 Most Popular